 Andreas research focuses on:

 Ulrich Engelke received the Dipl.-Ing. degree in Electrical Engineering from RWTH Aachen University, Germany, in 2004.
-In 2010, he received the Ph.D. degree in Telecommunications from the Blekinge Institute of Technology, Karlskrona, Sweden.
-In 2011, he pursued a post-doc position at the University of Nantes, France.
-From 2011 to 2013 he was with the Visual Experiences Group at Philips Research, The Netherlands, and with Philips Color Kinetics, USA.
+In 2010, he received the Ph.D. degree in Telecommunications from the Blekinge Institute of Technology, Karlskrona, Sweden, followed by a post-doc position at the University of Nantes, France.
+Before joining the CSIRO he was with the Visual Experiences Group at Philips Research, The Netherlands, and with Philips Color Kinetics, USA.
 In 2016 he was seconded to IBM Research Almaden Labs in San Jose, USA.

 I am a cognitive psychologist with long-term interest and application in: vision and attention, transportation-related Human Factors, Human-Computer Interaction/Human Machine Interaction, User Interface Assessment and Cognitive Engineering.
 I have worked with various commercial entities (Toyota Motor Manufacturing Canada, Daimler-Chrysler/Mercedes/Freightliner LLC Portland OR.; Organizational and Management Solutions, Guelph ON.), government agencies (Transport Canada Ergonomics and Crash Avoidance Division, Royal Canadian Mounted Police, Commonwealth Scientific and Industrial Research Organization) and academic labs (Besner-Stolz Visual Attention lab, U of Waterloo; Human Oriented Technology Lab; Aviation and Cognitive Engineering lab – Carleton University, Ottawa Ontario; Driving Research In Virtual Environments lab, Guelph Ontario), HMI Lab, (Portland Oregon).
 My most recent posting is as a post-doctoral fellow with the CSIRO, working with the Cognitive Engineering group, as part of the Autonomous Systems division.